More Luck with Lottery Syndicates

-Wintrillions.com is one amazing site that offers a whole bunch of syndicates including the big jackpots down to EuroMillion Mini (though it’s not that mini!).
+Wintrillions.com is one amazing site that offers a whole bunch of syndicates including the big jackpots down to EuroMillions Mini (though it’s not that mini!).
 For US Powerball, they offer a lottery syndicate of 80 tickets for the cost of one with 250 shares.

 Power Combo Syndicate

-Many of the online lottery providers also offer combinations of some of the big lotteries.
+Many online lottery providers also offer combinations of some of the big lotteries.
 The syndicate is packaged to include two or more lotteries.
 Wintrillions.com offers a mega combo called ‘Power Combo Syndicate’.
 It combines US Powerball (twice a week) and Mega Millions (twice a week), and Italian SuperEnalotto (three times a week) into a syndicate with 20 entries/70 shares (members).
-This is serious value for money on chances to win.
+This is a serious value for money on chances to win.

 Congalotto.com and Syndicates